lightspeedwp/to-search/readme.txt

 == Description ==
 People like to see a face behind a business, it gives you a more personal, approachable relationship with your users.

-The to Search plugin allows you to display your Search profiles beautifully on your website.
+The TO Search plugin allows you to display your Search profiles beautifully on your website.

 = Works with the to Theme =
 Our theme [theme](https://www.lsdev.biz/product/to-wordpress-theme/) works perfectly with the Search Extension, improving internal linking, website SEO and user experience!

 = It's free, and always will be. =
-We’re firm believers in open source - that’s why we’re releasing the to Search plugin for free, forever.
+We’re firm believers in open source - that’s why we’re releasing the TO Search plugin for free, forever.
 We offer free support on the [to Team support forums](https://wordpress.org/support/plugin/to-team).

 = Support =
 We offer premium support for this plugin.
 Premium support that can be purchased via [lsdev.biz](https://www.lsdev.biz/).